-Assignments (27 hours)
+Assignments (30 hours)

-- 1. The forum discussions for modules 1, 2, 3, 4, 5 are to be 398-530 words (1.5-2 pages).
-(2 hours X 5 modules = 10 hours allotted).
+- The forum discussions for modules 1 and 2 are to be 795-1060 words (3-4 pages).
+(6 hours X 2 modules = 12 hours allotted).
 They are due 30 minutes before the online class session begins.
 I do not ask students to inform me how much they have read.
 I expect that students may need to skim or omit reading under the pressure of time.
 The forum discussions will give some demonstration about the degree of the student's engagement with the reading. - 2.
 For the last module, manuscript an interactive 795-1060 words (3-4 pages) 20-minute lesson plan using Thomas Groome's Shared Praxis (five movements model).
 The topic should be one paragraph of Scripture.
 (Likely one chapter is too much and 1-2 verses is too little).
 Please script in your paper exactly what you will say under each of the five movements.
 Movements 1, 2, 4, and 5 will be interactive.
 Movement 3 will be more didactic or presentation oriented of the biblical material and will take up 5-10 minutes of your presentation.
 You must teach your lesson plan to at least one person.
 It can be anyone (your spouse, friends, small group, etc.).
 It does not have to be someone in the class but you are welcome to do that either online or get together in person at Bethel, etc..
 You can prepare the lesson plan and presentation for any audience (children, high school students, etc.) and your listener can pretend to be that audience.
 Hopefully this is material you can use in the future.
 Please include a report of two things your listener thought were very effective about your presentation and one suggestion they have for you to think about when you teach this lesson plan again in the future.
 (Just have them tell you orally and then you can write them down at the end of your lesson plan you turn in to me).
 Note: I always appreciate getting feedback from someone who has taught themselves because they are sympathetic with how hard it is and they tend to be gentle in their criticism!
 (12.5 hours allotted).

-Forum discussion replies.
-Please also do 3 replies on the posts of other students (.75 hours X 6 modules = 4.5 hours).
+3. Forum discussion replies.
+Please also do 3 replies on the posts of other students (1.5 hours X 3 modules = 4.5 hours).
 The replies will be included as part of your discussion post grade.
-Your three replies are due 30 minutes prior to the online session.